 1 – Arrival of the Romans

-After a few decennia of cumbersome and repeatedly disastrous military expeditions north of the Rhine, including a disasterous military expedition to submit the Chauci under command of general Germanicus in AD 16, during which an impressive Roman fleet of a 1,000 small ships was wrecked by storm and tide in the Dollart Bay, and including a major defeat with no less than 1,300 casualties on Roman side in the Baduhenna Woods against the Frisians in AD 28, the Romans settled with the lower Rhine as the northernmost frontier of the empire on the continent.
+After a few decennia of cumbersome and repeatedly disastrous military expeditions north of the Rhine, including a disasterous military expedition to submit the Chauci under command of general Germanicus in AD 16, during which an impressive Roman fleet of a 1,000 small ships was wrecked by storm and tide at the Wadden Sea near the mouth of river Ems, and including a major defeat with no less than 1,300 casualties on Roman side in the Baduhenna Woods against the Frisians in AD 28, the Romans settled with the lower Rhine as the northernmost frontier of the empire on the continent.
 Around AD 40, they started to erect the Lower Germanic Limes ‘border’.

 Eventually, the Romans restored order in the central river area of the Netherlands.
 Under the rule of Emperor Hadrianus in the second century, the limes were heavily fortified.
 However, at the end of the second century things turned bad again, and Germanic tribes started to revolt and invaded the Roman territory.
 At the same time in the second century, a massive process of re-wetting of the landscape commenced.
 A process known as the Great Watering.
 Forts literally started to sink slowly into increasingly wetter grounds.
 Most forts in the west were abandoned during the already vertigo years of the third century.
 Although the Romans restored order, for a last time, at the end of the third century, they soon after retreated south.
 The Roman road that connected Cologne via Maastricht and Tongeren with Bavia on towards Boulogne-sur-Mer, also called the Limes Belgicus, became the new northernmost border of the empire.
 A border still traceable, because it is more or less the dividing line between the French and the Dutch languages.